white-rhinoceros/imaging/README.en.md

 1. Stores the current inputs/outputs in `process/` to inspect them manually.
 2. Updates the snapshot files in `snapshots/` that regular tests compare with.

-During a normal `composer test` run no `process/` files are written — the test reads the latest processed image from cache, compares it to the snapshot, and deletes the temporary file.
-If the snapshot is missing, the test is skipped.
-Therefore, whenever logic changes, regenerate snapshots with the commands above.
+During a normal `composer test` run no `process/` files are written — tests are run that also generate images, they are temporarily stored in the cache and are not available to the user.
+Next, the test reads the result from the cache, compares it with the corresponding file in `snapshots/` and deletes the intermediate data.
+If there is no snapshot, the test is marked `skipped'.
+Therefore, after any revision of the logic, be sure to update the standards.

 #### Coverage
 - `composer test:coverage` — local coverage report (requires Xdebug).